Guiding the UTIA Community During the Partial Federal Shutdown

 What You Need to Know

-The United States government is facing a possible shutdown beginning 12:01 a.m. on Wednesday, October 1, 2025.
+The United States government entered a partial shutdown beginning 12:01 a.m. on Saturday, January 31, 2026.

-Work on existing federal grants, cooperative agreements, and contracts should continue as planned.
+Work on existing federal grants, cooperative agreements, and contracts for affected agencies should continue as planned.
 However, principal investigators (PIs) should consider delaying large purchases, if it is feasible to do so.

-While we anticipate that every federal agency will initiate unique contingency plans, the UTIA community should expect that:
+While we anticipate that affected federal agencies will initiate unique contingency plans, the UTIA community should expect that:

 • Proposal deadline dates will likely remain unchanged.
-HHS has confirmed that Grants.gov will remain in an operational status and the helpdesk will remain available to provide assistance to callers.
-This means that Grants.gov proposals, including NIFA submissions, can still be submitted by their original deadlines.
+Grants.gov proposals can still be submitted by their original deadlines.

 • The proposal review process is likely to be delayed.

-• Most federal staff will not be working.
+• Federal staff at affected agencies will not be working.
 Inquiries about upcoming deadlines, proposal preparation and applications, or actions requiring prior approval will likely go unanswered until the shutdown is resolved.

-• Agencies are likely to be prohibited from issuing new grants/contracts or amendments, including those for continuing funding increments, supplements, or no-cost time extensions requiring explicit agency approval.
+• Affected agencies are likely to be prohibited from issuing new grants/contracts or amendments, including those for continuing funding increments, supplements, or no-cost time extensions requiring explicit agency approval.

 What You Need to Do